 Meet the staff

-Chris Hawes: Professor and Director of Life Science Research.
+Chris Hawes: Professor and Research Lead in the Department of Biological & Medical Sciences.
 His specialist interest is the study of the flow of membrane and transport of proteins within the endomembrane system in plant cells, currently working on the structure of the cortical ER, ER and Golgi dynamics and the Golgi matrix using confocal microscopy, laser tweezers, FRET/FLIM, TEM and serial block-face SEM.
 Chris is currently Hon.
 Secretary of the Royal Microscopical Society and helps edit several journals including Traffic, J.Exp.
 Bot., J. Microscopy and Journal of Integrative Plant Biology.

-Anne Kearns: Teaching and research technician, and is in charge of plant cell cultures, maintaining cell lines and is involved in all aspects of tissue culture, as well as work in flow cytometry.
+Anne Kearns: Teaching and research technician, and is in charge of plant cell cultures, maintaining cell lines and running the greenhouse.
+She is involved in all aspects of tissue culture.
 Anne also looks after the distribution of DNA constructs and seeds to other groups.

 Anne Osterrieder: joined the Hawes group in October 2004 as a PhD student and is working on matrix proteins and the biogenesis ofthe plant Golgi apparatus.
 She has recently been appoiinted Research and Science Communications Fellow in the Faculty and as such runs her own research programme on plant Golgi and is in charge of all the Outreach Programmes within the Faculty.Prior to

 Postdoctoral Research Assistants

 Verena Kriechbaumer is a senior postdoctoral research assistant in the Hawes Group.
-She is working on a BBSRC funded project on the role of reticulons in the formation of plasmodesmata.
-In partyicular she is investigating proteins associated with plasmodesmatal reticulons and other proteins that help shape the ER using proteomics and FLIM/FRET microscopy.
+She is working on a BBSRC funded project onthe role of reticulons in the formation of plasmodesmata.
+In particular she is investigating proteins associated with plasmodesmatal reticulons and other proteins that help shape the ER using proteomics and FLIM/FRET microscopy.
 This is a collaborative grant with the group of Prof. Karl Oparka at the University of Edinburgh, working closely with the group of Lorenzo Frigerio at Warwick.
 Verena and experienced plant biochemist and molecular biologist previous held a BBSRC postdoctoral position at Sheffield Hallam University work on tail anchored proteins of the endoplasmic reticulum.